tango-crypto/cardano-wallet-js/README.md

 let txId = await walletServer.submitTx(signed);
 ```
 ### Build Multisig tx
 In order to create a multisignature transaction (multisig tx) we must create a script that will act as a "guard" for the funds sent to the script address.
 Once the funds are already there, the only way to move it will be fulfilling the script logic (Multisig is just a specific script case that force a list of private keys to be present on the final tx).
+Check the examples folder and here you can see an explanation of what is multisig and a demo https://www.youtube.com/watch?v=H7O4b_PtQ-8&t=41s

 #### Create native script
 ```js
 const { Seed, ScriptTypeEnum, WalletswalletIdpaymentfeesAmountUnitEnum, Config, Bip32PrivateKey } = require('cardano-wallet-js');